kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 Kedro run
 ```

 After the run completes, under `data/09_tracking`, you will now see 2 folders, `companies_column.json` and `metrics.json`.
-On performing a pipeline run after setting up the tracking datasets, Kedro will generate a folder under the dataset name for each tracked dataset, with each folder containing another folder named under the timestamp of the run.
-Each subsequent pipeline run will generate a new folder named after the timestamp of the run, in the same directory of the tracked dataset.
+On performing a pipeline run after setting up the tracking datasets, Kedro will generate a folder with the dataset name for each tracked dataset.
+Each folder of the tracked dataset will contain folders named by the timestamp of each pipeline run to store the saved metrics of the dataset, with each future pipeline run generating a new timestamp folder with the json file of the saved metrics under the folder of its subsequent tracked dataset.

 You will also see the `session_store.db` generated from your first pipeline run after enabling experiment tracking, which is used to store all the generated run metadata, alongside the tracking dataset, to be used for exposing experiment tracking to Kedro-Viz.